Worker Tool for Computational Studies

 run001

-The worker takes this concept slightly further; it loops through jobs and runs them sequentially, but multiple workers can be run simultaneously on the same study to achieve “embarrassingly parallel” parallel computing.
-Workers make use of use lock files to avoid stepping on each other’s toes.
-This paradigm can be useful in shared computing environments, where users may be asked to limit the number of CPUs requested at any given time.
-We can start, say, ten workers rather than having to continually monitor a scheduler’s queue and submit more jobs.
+We would like to run \(k\) of the launch.R scripts at a time until the collection of 1000 tasks is complete.
+The worker script attempts to automate this in a way that is agnostic of the underlying simulation.
+It loops through tasks and runs them sequentially, but multiple workers can be run simultaneously on the same study to achieve “embarrassingly parallel” parallel computing.
+Workers make use of lock files to avoid stepping on each other’s toes: each task is taken up by only one worker.
+This paradigm can be useful in shared computing environments where users may be asked to limit the number of processors requested at any given time.
+We can start, say, ten workers to ensure ten simultaneous tasks rather than having to continually monitor a scheduler’s queue and submit more tasks.

-Here is an example of the syntax currently used to invoke each worker in this example.
+Here is an example of the syntax used to invoke each worker in this example.

 $ worker.sh -p 'run???' -c 'Rscript launch.R'